sully6768/camel-eap/camel-eap-quartz-cluster/README.md

     </module>
     ```

-    * Copy the `spring-context-support-4.1.6.RELEASE.jar` from your local maven repository to the main directory
+    * Copy the `spring-context-support-4.1.6.RELEASE.jar` from your local maven repository to the newly created modules main directory

     ```
     cp \